Brown Bullheads are found from murky shallow water in ponds and ditches to deeper ponds, streams, and rivers.

 Citation Minimum Lengths/Weights

-Brown Bullheads are eligible for the Delaware Sport Fishing Tournament "Catfish" citation, but due to their smaller size, catching one large enough to qualify is unlikely.
+Brown Bullheads are eligible for the Delaware Sport Fishing Tournament and Live Release "Catfish" awards, but due to their smaller size, catching one large enough to qualify is unlikely.

 Brown Bullheads are not currently eligible for an individual species citation.